equinor/ert/docs/reference/configuration/keywords.rst

         ERT and need an embedded %d.

         The input arguments MIN, MAX, INIT_TRANSFORM and OUTPUT_TRANSFORM are all optional.

-MIN and MAX are as for dynamic fields.
+        MIN and MAX allows you to add a minimum and/or a maximum value with MIN:X and MAX:Y.

         For Assisted history matching, the variables in ERT should be normally distributed internally - the purpose of the transformations is to enable